adrienjoly/adrienjoly.github.io/posts/how-not-communicate/index.md

 ---
-title: How not to communicate with your team
+title: How *Not* to Communicate With Your Team
 date: 2020-02-07
 description: The story of three communication mistakes I made with my team, and how we resolved them.
 This is the script of the last talk I gave at Algolia, before leaving.
 layout: blog